What happens when you don’t have a solid sales enablement strategy?

 For instance, insights into deal-close likelihoods or the specific behavior patterns and actions that incite deals are incredibly meaningful.

-PandaDoc, for example, offers an array of thorough analytics features.
+, for example, offers a range of comprehensive analytics features.

-You can also get insights on which pages users spend the most time on, how much time they spend per page, the number of page views, and the document status (i.e., opened or completed).
+You can also gain insights into which pages users spend the most time on, how much time they spend on each page, the number of page views, and the document status (i.e., whether it is opened or completed).

 A robust sales enablement tool should provide your team with in-platform sales dashboards.